-In the context of a business with growth objectives, it is necessary to optimize all the steps of the budget and the marketing plan: it is better to prefer well-crafted actions than others, badly thought.
+In the context of a business with growth objectives, it is necessary to optimize all the steps of the budget and the marketing plan: it is better to prefer well-crafted actions to other recklessly considered ones.

-Generally speaking, in a growth marketing budget, it is better to favor the medium and long term objectives and to devote at least 60% of your budget to them.
+Generally speaking, in a growth marketing budget, it is better to favour the medium and long term objectives and to devote at least 60% of your budget to them.

-Let’s delve more concretely into the topic and see some of the website marketing areas where your budget needs to get distributed:
+Let’s delve more concretely into the topic and see some of the website marketing areas where you need to allocate your budget :

-Content writing: As part of a growing SME, one of the keys to acquiring contacts, especially on the web, is to offer relevant content for your prospects; whether it’s in the form of a blog, or a presence on social networks for example, or on YouTube with the production of videos in your area of expertise.
+Content writing: As part of a growing SME, one of the keys to acquiring contacts, especially on the web, is to offer relevant content for your prospects; whether it’s in the form of a blog, presence on social networks, or on YouTube with the production of videos in your area of expertise.